wazuh/wazuh-documentation/source/installation-guide/open-distro/all-in-one-deployment/unattended-installation.rst

     # curl -so ~/all-in-one-installation.sh https://raw.githubusercontent.com/wazuh/wazuh-documentation/2205-Open_Distro_installation/resources/open-distro/unattended-installation/all-in-one-installation.sh && bash ~/all-in-one-installation.sh

-The script will perform an health-check to ensure that the host has enough resources to garantee the proper performance.
+The script will perform an health-check to ensure that the host has enough resources to guarantee the proper performance.
 This can be skipped adding the option ``-i`` or ``--ignore-healthcheck`` when running the script:

 .. code-block:: console